Final-Project-RecipeRescue/Server/README.md

 Represents a recipe object returned by the API.

-    recipe_id: Unique identifier for the recipe.
+    recipe_id: Unique identifier for the recipe. : int
-    recipe_name: Name of the recipe.
+    recipe_name: Name of the recipe. : string
-    ingredients: List of ingredients in the recipe, each represented by an IngredientBoundary object.
+    ingredients: List of ingredients in the recipe, each represented by an IngredientBoundary object. : [IngredientBoundary]
-    image_url: URL of the image associated with the recipe.
+    image_url: URL of the image associated with the recipe. : string

 recipe_instructionsBoundary

 Represents a instructions of recipe object returned by the API.

-    name: Name of the recipe.
-    steps : list of steps objects
+       name: Name of the recipe. : string steps : list of steps objects : [Step]

       stepObject

-    equipment: List of equipments needed to prepare the recipe : [String]
+       equipment: List of equipments needed to prepare the recipe : [equipment name : equipment image url] (string:string)
-    ingredients: List of ingredients needed to prepare the recipe  : [String] length : Time to prepare the recipe : Int number : Step number : Int
+       ingredients: List of ingredients needed to prepare the recipe  : [ingredient name : ingredient image url] (string:string) length : Time to prepare the recipe : flout number : Step number : Int
        description : Description of what to do in this step : String

 IngredientBoundary

 Represents an ingredient object returned by the API.

-    ingredient_id: Unique identifier for the ingredient.
+    ingredient_id: Unique identifier for the ingredient. : string
-    name: Name of the ingredient.
+    name: Name of the ingredient. : string
-    amount: Amount of the ingredient.
+    amount: Amount of the ingredient. : flout
-    unit: Unit of measurement for the amount.
+    unit: Unit of measurement for the amount. : string
-    purchase_date: Date the ingredient was purchased.
+    purchase_date: Date the ingredient was purchased. : string

 HouseholdBoundary

 Represents a household object returned by the API.

-    household_id: Unique identifier for the household.(String)
+    household_id: Unique identifier for the household. : String
-    household_name: Name of the household.(String)
+    household_name: Name of the household. : String
-    household_image: Image associated with the household.(String)
+    household_image: Image associated with the household. : String
-    participants: List of participants email in the household.(String)
+    participants: List of participants email in the household.
+[String]
-    ingredients: Dictionary of ingredients in the household, where keys are ingredient names and values are lists of IngredientBoundary objects.
+    ingredients: Dictionary of ingredients in the household, where keys are ingredient id and values are lists of IngredientBoundary objects. {string : [IngredientBoundary]}
-    meals: List of meals in the household, where keys are meal dates and values are meal types ("Breakfast", "Lunch", "Dinner", "Snacks"), the type is a dictionary of recipe ID and value is              MealBoundary.
+    meals: List of meals in the household, where keys are meal dates and values are meal types ("Breakfast", "Lunch", "Dinner", "Snacks"), the type is a dictionary of recipe ID and value is MealBoundary. {string : {string : { string : [MealBoundary]}}}

 MealBoundary

-    type : "Breakfast" Or "Lunch" Or "Dinner" Or "Snakes".
-(String)
-    users: list of users that take a part of this meal. ([String]) recipe_id : id of recipe.
-(String)
-    number_of_dishes : The number of dishes that will be made from the recipe in this meal.(Double)
+    users: list of users that take a part of this meal. ([String]) number_of_dishes : The number of dishes that will be made from the recipe in this meal.(Double)

 UserBoundary

 Represents a user object returned by the API.

-    first_name: First name of the user.
+    first_name: First name of the user. : string
-    last_name: Last name of the user.
+    last_name: Last name of the user. : string
-    user_email: Email of the user.
+    user_email: Email of the user. : string in email format
-    image: Image associated with the user.
+    image: Image associated with the user.  : string
-    households_ids: List of household IDs the user belongs to.
+    households_ids: List of household IDs the user belongs to. [string]
-    meals: List of meals associated with the user, each represented by a RecipeBoundary object.
+    meals: date -> meal type -> recipe id -> meal. {string : {string : {string : MealBoundary}}}
-    country: Country of the user.
+    country: Country of the user. : string
-    state: State of the user.
+    state: State of the user. : string

-UserInputForAddUser

-    first_name: String
-    last_name: String
-    email: String
-    country: String
-    state: Optional[String]

-IngredientInput

-    IngredientName: The name of the ingredient.
-(String)
-    IngredientAmount: The amount of the ingredient in grams.
-(Double)

-ListIngredientsInput

-    ingredients: [IngredientInput]

-IngredientToRemoveByDateInput

-    ingredient_data: IngredientInput
-    year: int
-    mount: int
-    day: int

-MealInput

-    recipe_id: String
-    meal_type: Must be one of them "Breakfast","Lunch" ,"Dinner","Snakes" String
-    dishes_num: Double
-    ingredients: [IngredientInput]